 In May 2017, Smart Share CGY and Smart Share Brothers were established by one of the Company's founders, to facilitate the adoption of the Company's restricted share units ("RSUs") scheme for the Company's employees and external consultants.
 Upon the inception of Smart Share CGY and Smart Share Brothers, the Company entered into the management agreements with Smart Share CGY, Smart Share Brothers and their shareholder.
-Pursuant to the management agreements, the shareholder of Smart Share CGY and Smart Share Brothers irrevocably appoints the Company or its designated person to exercise the shareholder and director rights in Smart Share CGY and Smart Share Brothers; the shareholder of Smart Share CGY and Smart Share Brothers shall not transfer or pledge his shares in Smart Share CGY and Smart Share Brothers without the consent from the Company; the RSUs scheme of Smart Share CGY and Smart Share Brothers shall be administered by the board of directors of the Company; and all profit and loss of Smart Share CGY and Smart Share Brothers shall be entitled to and assumed by the Company.
+Pursuant to the management agreements, the shareholder of Smart Share CGY and Smart Share Brothers irrevocably appoints the Company or its designated person to exercise the shareholder and director rights in Smart Share CGY and Smart Share Brothers; the shareholder of Smart Share CGY and Smart Share Brothers shall not transfer or pledge his shares in Smart Share CGY and Smart Share Brothers without the consent from the Company; the RSUs scheme of Smart Share CGY and Smart Share Brothers shall be entitled to and assumed by the Company.
+The management agreements shall be effective until the Company, Smart Share CGY, Smart Share Brothers and their shareholder and loss of Smart Share CGY, Smart Share Brothers and their shareholder to and assumed by the Company.
 The management agreements shall be effective until the Company, Smart Share CGY, Smart Share Brothers and their shareholder mutually agree to terminate.